 Uses For Vonvendi

-Von Willebrand factor recombinant injection is used to treat serious bleeding episodes in patients with a bleeding problem called von Willebrand disease (VWD).
+Von Willebrand factor recombinant injection is used to treat and control serious bleeding episodes in patients with a bleeding problem called von Willebrand disease (VWD).
 Von Willebrand factor is normally produced in the body and it helps you form blood clots.
 Patients with von Willebrand disease do not make enough of this substance to prevent bleeding, so this product is given to increase the blood levels.

 Before Using Vonvendi

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of von Willebrand factor recombinant injection in the pediatric population.
 Safety and efficacy have not been established.